-The M10 was a tank destroyer mounting a 3 inch anti-tank gun, and was know as the M10 3 inch Gun Motor Carriage during the war, or M10 GMC.
+The M10 was a tank destroyer mounting a 3-inch anti-tank gun and was known as the M10 3 inch Gun Motor Carriage during the war, or M10 GMC.
 It used the M4A2 chassis with the GM 6046 to power it, with a new lighter upper hull and turret.
-These tanks only had a M2 .50 caliber machine gun other than their main gun.
+These tanks only had an M2 .50 caliber machine gun other than their main gun.
 The turret lacked power traverse.
-It had a five man crew and was generally liked by its crew.
+It had a five-man crew and was generally liked by its crew.

 The American TD force was deemed a failure, but not because the men or vehicles performed badly, it was the doctrine that failed to pan out, the battalions themselves performed well overall.
 It was used until the end of the war, and many TD battalions preferred it over the faster M18.
 The TDs lacked a co-ax machine gun, this and their open top made them more vulnerable to infantry than a tank.
 Even so, these units were often given tank missions.
 The open top did offer a big advantage in finding any enemy tanks to shoot though. ⇓